Image 1 - Little things ChariTree Foundation-2

 Time in nature can also strengthen youth’s physical health, from improved flexibility and lung strength to heart and bone health.

-Connecting children and youth to nature through conservation projects, outdoor classrooms and hands-on learning supports their well-being, empowers them to become ambassadors for climate action, and builds their leadership skills.
+Connecting children and youth to nature through conservation projects like tree planting and ocean cleanups, outdoor classrooms and hands-on learning supports their well-being, empowers them to become healthy, confident and capable ambassadors for climate action, and builds their leadership skills.

 Learn how we’re connecting youth to nature.